 Once you have created your log-in, register your project idea by filling in the project registration form in the project organisers' portal.
 Project registration will open on 16th June.
 All approved project ideas will be listed on the website, so you can see what others are planning and get in touch if you’re interested! *This phase is now closed.
 If you haven’t previously submitted a project idea, you can still share your heritage project with us – just follow the ‘Submit your completed project’ step below.

 3. Submit your completed project

 When you have completed your project, you will be able to submit it through our project submission form in the project organisers portal.
-You now have until Monday, 10th August to submit your heritage project to us to ensure it can be showcased during National Heritage Week 2020.
+You now have until Monday, 30th August to submit your heritage project to be considered for a Heritage Week Award 2020.
 The most engaging projects will be featured on the Heritage Week website during Heritage Week 2020, and will be considered for a Heritage Week 2020 Award!

 Before you submit your project, please read and consider our project policy.